-A first CausalNex tutorial
+A first CausalNex tutorial¶

 This tutorial will walk you through an example workflow using CausalNex to estimate whether a student will pass or fail an exam, by looking at various influences like school support, relationship between family members, and others.
 We will use the Student Performance Data Set published in the UCI Machine Learning Repository.

-To work through this tutorial, you first need to create a new Python 3 notebook and download the student.zip file and extract student-por.csv from the zip file into the same directory, then copy and paste the code cells from this tutorial into your notebook.
+To work through this tutorial, you first need to create a new Python 3 notebook and download the student.zip file and extract student-por.csv

-Structure Learning
+Structure Learning¶

 Defining the structure of a Bayesian Network (BN) model can be done based on machine learning, domain knowledge, or a combination of both, where experts and algorithms contribute as equal partners.